To not work alone, but rather, together with others in order to achieve a goal.

 From the other newspapers I’ve looked at, this phrase is frequently used by coaches, players, and even newspaper writers to imply how victory is achieved not by any single individual, but through the players coordinating their efforts together.
 Another example comes from Titusville Herald, 1960, where it says:

 “It is refreshing to see St. Joe realize there is no ‘I’ in teamwork.”

-* Stu wanted to make a delicious dinner for his family but he wasn't such a good cook, so his wife told him 'there's no I in team' and decided to help him prepare the meal.
+- Stu wanted to make a delicious dinner for his family but he wasn’t a good cook.
+So his wife told him “there’s no I in team” and joined him to help prepare the meal.